subquery/documentation/docs/indexer/academy/herocourse/module5.md

 # Module 5: Projects & Explorer

-SubQuery Manged Service is our managed service solution and SubQuery Explorer is a dashboard where you can find projects and consume project data using GraphQL.
+SubQuery Managed Service is our managed service solution and SubQuery Explorer is a dashboard where you can find projects and consume project data using GraphQL.
 This module takes a deeper dive into both these products.

 ## Lesson 1 - Deploying a project